DzmitryPapou/PhoneApp/README.md

-# TestTask
+# Phone App
-Test task (Texode)
+Test task for Texode company
-Разработать клиент серверное приложение для работы с произвольными информационными карточками. Информационная карточка состоит из 2 элементов
+Develop a client-server application to work with arbitrary information cards.
+Information card consists of 2 elements
-информации: названия карточки и графического изображения. В качестве вариантов информации можно использовать следующие типы: товары в магазине, книги, мобильные телефоны и т.д.
+information: the name of the card and the graphic image. as options information, you can use the following types: goods in the store, books, mobile telephones, etc.

-Основные требования
+Primary requirements
-Серверное приложение должно работать по протоколу HTTP REST и использовать .NET Core 2.0+. Серверное приложение представляет из себя службу Windows или обычное Windows приложение, предоставляющее HTTP API для клиентского приложения. Клиентская сторона должна представлять из себя Windows приложение с использованием технологии построения графических интерфейсов WPF .NET Framework 4.7
+The server application must work over the HTTP REST protocol and use .NET Core 2.0+.
+The server application is a Windows service or a regular A Windows application that provides an HTTP API to a client application.
+Client side must be a Windows application using technology building GUIs WPF .NET Framework 4.7

-Серверная часть
+Server part
-- загрузка информационных карточек из файла на стороне сервера. Формат файла на выбор – JSON, XML
+- loading information cards from a file on the server side.
+File format on choice - JSON, XML
-- сохранение добавленных и изменённых информационных карточек в файл на стороне сервера
+- saving added and modified information cards to a file on the side servers
-- обработка запросов пользовательского GUI на CRUD операции с информационными карточками
+- processing user GUI requests for CRUD operations with information cards
-- обработка ошибок при работе с клиентом
+- error handling while working with the client

-Клиентская часть
+Client side
-- показ списка информационных карточек в GUI клиентского приложения с отображением графических изображений для каждой информационной карточки
+- displaying a list of information cards in the GUI of the client application with display of graphic images for each information card
-- использование паттерна MVVM
+- using the MVVM pattern
-- поддержка операций CRUD для информационных карточек
+- support for CRUD operations for information cards
-- обработка ошибок при работе с сервером
+- error handling when working with the server
-- графические изображения могут быть в формате JPG, PNG. Достаточно поддержки одного из форматов
+- graphic images can be in JPG, PNG format.
+Enough Support one of the formats
-- сортировка информационных карточек по названию (не обязательная функция)
+- sorting information cards by name (optional)
-- возможность удаления нескольких информационных карточек за одну операцию (не обязательная функция)
+- the ability to delete several information cards in one operation (not mandatory function)
-- проверка ошибок ввода информационных карточке – пустое название и отсутствующее изображение (не обязательная функция)
+- checking for errors in entering information cards - an empty name and missing image (optional)